Nexmo/nexmo-developer/_documentation/vonage-business-cloud/number-programmability/guides/provision-nps.md

   1. Enter a name for the service
   2. Select at least one direct dial number that you will call to access the Nexmo Voice API application
   3. Paste in your Nexmo Voice API `application_id`
-  4. Toggle the Number Programmability Service Status to "Active"
+  4. Toggle the "Number Programmability Service Status" switch to "Active"
   5. Click the "Save" button

   ![Configuring the Number Programmability service instance](/assets/images/vbc/vbc-desktopconnect-edit.png)